Home Education Career How Many Doctors Are Unemployed in India? 80,000+ Jobless Doctors & the Shocking Truth

 1. Increasing the salaries of doctors posted in villages

-2. Giving extra NEET-PG weighting for each year of service in villages
+2. Giving additional NEET-PG weightage for every year of service in villages

 A Shortage of Doctors AND Unemployed Doctors